Becoming a Trusted Advisor Through Communication.

 - Making unrealistic assumptions when reviewing potential business models.

 - Failing to understand the tax consequences of a business decision.

 Solution: Using the Apps available within today’s accounting ecosystems provides useful tools to clearly communicate and document transactions, allowing the accountant to spend more time reviewing numbers with the client and providing value through analysis and process improvement.
-Ongoing communication builds comfort and trust between the accountant and client and makes it more likely that the client will consult with the accountant before making a major business decision, ultimately, allowing the accountant to become a trusted advisor.
+Ongoing communication builds comfort and trust between the accountant and the client.
+It makes it more likely that the client will consult with the accountant before making a major business decision, ultimately allowing the accountant to become a trusted advisor.